 For many people the start of the New Year could mean the start of some interesting gardening and renovation projects, such as laying decking, new wooden garden structures, garden furniture or even repairing broken parts of a wooden garden building such as a shed, summerhouse or playhouse.
 Whether you are hiring in help or planning to do it yourself, as part of your grand plan for eco-gardening be sure to buy any wooden materials from a reclamation yard instead of buying new from a wholesaler.
 That way you are positively contributing to the recycling of scarce materials such as wood, and becoming a far more environmentally friendly gardener.
 Of course if for whatever reason you choose to buy new wood, as an eco-gardener it is important to make sure that it is FSC certified (Forest Stewardship Council) to have the best chance at an environmentally friendly build.

 Here at Tates of Sussex we are more than just a garden centre, infact our team of green-fingered enthusiasts have years of experience in all things eco gardening and tips to make your gardening efforts a little greener.
-In fact here at Tates of Sussex Gardening Centres we are very keen to do everything we can to be a more environmentally friendly business, and have recently made the decision to ‘go green’ at our Mayberry Gardening Centre.
+In fact here at Tates of Sussex Garden Centres we are very keen to do everything we can to be a more environmentally friendly business, and made the decision to ‘go green’ at our Mayberry Garden Centre when we built it in 2009.
 Complete with solar panels, grey water recycling and LED light fittings, this split level shop is constructed from materials of the old workshops that closed in 2008.
 We are also very excited to announce the arrival of our ex-display sale which brings huge reductions on a huge range of our garden buildings, perfect for a gardener on the lookout for a bargain in the January Sales.
 This sale is currently only available at our Paradise Park garden centre, so be sure to take a trip if you would like to grab yourself the perfect new addition to your garden this year.
-Here at Tates of Sussex Gardening Centres we stock a range of gardening products and our friendly team are on hand to provide useful greener gardening tips to help get you going.
+Here at Tates of Sussex Garden Centres we stock a range of gardening products and our friendly team are on hand to provide useful greener gardening tips to help get you going.
 We even have a fully comprehensive plant finder to help our customers make the right decisions when it comes to finding the right plant species for their gardens.
 If you would like any further advice with your eco gardening needs please do not hesitate to get in touch and a member of our friendly staff will be more than happy to speak with you.